k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent undead races from receiving Sunsword via altar sacrifice
 - Fix: grave occupant is always hostile if its grave is disturbed
 - Debug hints file tweak
+- Fix: prevent the spell 'change metal to wood' reverting objects back to their base material